shmugoh/sv-dlp/README.md

 :------|:-----|:----
 Google |100%  |Zoom 5 only obtains a portion of the face, but that might be Google's problem.
 Yandex |99%   |Short Link function does not use the `shortenPath` API call.
 Only crops panorama for one specific resolution.
-Bing   |95%   |Misc features not implemented; only obtains metadata by coords Baidu  |33%   |**Is in own branch**; metadata and misc features partially implemented; does not get all zooms and faces correctly
+Apple  |99%   |Misc features not supported; can only obtain metadata by coords Bing   |95%   |Misc features not implemented; can only obtain metadata by coords Baidu  |33%   |**Is in own branch**; metadata and misc features partially implemented; does not get all zooms and faces correctly
-Apple  |15%   |Can only scrape with Panorama ID; metadata and misc features not implemented

 ## **Installation**
 ### **Windows**